TribalyteTechnologies/BrightByte/MIGRATIONS.md

 # Migrations Procedures

+#### From v 0.4.4 to v 0.4.5

+(REMEMBER: While migrating deploy warning screen web for people to be informed about the migration process.
+This version won't let users login).
+One user can do the migration of all the data.
+Now the variables related to a season, in what season we want to start and the initial Timestamp of our own Brightbyte, are not hard coded.
+They are initializedwhen the new contracts are deployed, changing the varibles `INITIAL_SEASON_INDEX` and `INITIAL_SEASON_TIMESTAMP` on `migrations/2_deploy_contracts.js`.

+1. Access to the source `src/assets/build` of the old version.
+2. Rename the files `Bright.json`, `Commits.json` and `Root.json` by adding Old, for example, `BrightOld.json`.
+3. Change the constant variable `MIGRATION_END_TIMESTAMP` of Bright and Commits smart contracts to viable Unix Timestamp, that will allow us to use the super set functions during the period that the migration lasts.
+4. Deploy the new version with: `npm run truffle:migrate`.
+5. Copy the previous files and paste them to the source `src/assets/build` of the new version.
+6. Run the frontend: `npm start`.
+7. Load the user's json file and enter the password.
+8. Click in the migration button.

 #### From v 0.3.4 to v 0.4.x

 (REMEMBER: While migrating deploy v0.3.6 which is a warning screen web for people to be informed about the migration process.
 This version won't let users login).